Will Ads.txt Help Or Hurt Website Ad Earnings?

 Will I make more money with an ads.txt file or not?

-If this is the sole deciding factor in adding an ads.txt file, I strongly recommend that you implement it with care.
+I recommend that you implement it and implement it with care.

-There are no guarantees it can increase website revenue.
+There are no guarantees it can increase website revenue, but everyone agrees that it will likely prevent revenue loss in the future.
 On the flipside, if you implement it incorrectly it could cost you ad earnings.

 Ultimately, ads.txt is a shift for the entire ecosystem.
 It is here to stay and backed by all the industries largest parties.
 At some point, as a digital publisher, you will likely need to implement an ads.txt file.